 The last DEA raid in West Hollywood was in 2007, The Times reported.

-In 2009, The U.S. Justice Department said it would not investigate dispensaries that observe California law, even though federal law continues to bar marijuana use.
+U.S. Justice Department said it would not investigate dispensaries that observe California law, even though federal law continues to bar marijuana use.